 Trick # 2 – Pressing and Pounding

 The classic and standard method of softening lacrosse mesh is to use a lacrosse ball and press it against the mesh fibers.
 Start from one end and proceed to cover the entire inner surface area.
-Since you will be using your hand to soften the mesh, it will be a slow process that may take several days to fully achieve the desired level of softness.
+Since you will be using your hand to soften the mesh, it will be a slow process that could take several days to fully achieve the desired level of softness.

-Selecting the pounder with the right steel ball is the most important aspect of lacrosse mesh softening.
+What’s more, selecting the pounder with the right steel ball is the most important aspect of lacrosse mesh softening.
 The recommended practice is to choose a branded product rather than opting for a cheaper version or DIY method.

 Trick # 3 – Wall Rebound and Catch